emilienaufauvre/Java-RMI-Chat/README.md

 # Online-Chat

-An online chat for several users using Java RMI.
+An online chat for several users using the Java RMI interface, and Swing.

 <p align="center">
 <img src="assets/presentation_1.gif" width="550">